A long list of absinthe cocktails

 5. Atty Cocktail: with gin, French vermouth, and creme de violette.

-7. Blackthorn Cocktail: with Irish whiskey, Angostura bitters and French vermouth.
+7. Blackthorn Cocktail: with Irish whiskey, Angostura bitters and French vermouth (shown above).

 8. Block and Fall Cocktail: with calvados, brandy and Cointreau.